-A good reference to compare various approaches for project or product

-work

-Fundamentals of Technology Project Management, 2nd Edition

-Author: Colleen Garton with Erika McCulloch

-Publisher: MC Press

-Project Managers Portable Handbook, 3rd Edition

-Author: David Cleland and Lewis Ireland

-Publisher: McGraw-Hill

-Information Technology Project Management, 7th Edition

-Author: Kathy Schwalbe

-Publisher: Cengage Learning

-Essential Scrum: A Practical Guide to the Most Popular Agile Process

-Author: Kenneth S. Rubin

-Publisher: Addison-Wesley

-Project Management: The Managerial Process

-Author: Erik Larson

-Publisher: McGraw-Hill

-The Project Management Tool Kit: 100 Tips and Techniques for Getting

-the Job Done Right

-Author: Tom Kendrick

-Publisher: AMACOM

-Teaching methods Mix of presentations and workshops followed by discussions.

-Assessment methods 40% coursework (team project) 60% final exam

-Language of instruction Greek / English

-Digital Payment Syste ms and Blockchain Applications
+• , , ms and blockchain Applications

 Course title Digital Payment Systems and Blockchain Applications

 Course code Full Time Program: m81230f

 Part Time Program: m81230p

 Type of course Elective

 Year of study Full Time Program: 1 st

 Part Time Program: 2 nd

 Semester/trimester Full Time Program: 2 nd

 Part Time Program: 4 th

 Number of credits allocated 2.5 ECTS

-Name of lecturer George Lekakos, Assoc.
-Professor
+Name of lecturer George Lekakos, Professor

-Objective of the course (preferably The course has a dual purpose: on the one hand to analyze the most

-expressed in terms of learning important technologies and practices of electronic payments (such as eoutcomes and competences) banking, e-invoicing, etc.) highlighting the importance of utilizing digital

-payment systems at both business and national level and from the other to

-introduce students to the emerging realm of virtual currencies, such as

-Bitcoin, and blockchain technologies.

-At the end of the course students will be able to:

-At the end of the course students will be able to.

-Understand the technologies and electronic payment systems that

-Understand the technologies and electronic payment systems that a modern business can take advantage of

-Understand the technologies and electronic payment systems that a modern business can take advantage of.
-Understand the necessary redesign of processes required by the

-utilization of digital transactions, such as electronic invoicing, as well as the security requirements related to the use of e-payment systems.
-Understand the factors that influence the adoption of electronic payment systems (eg e-banking).
+Objective of the course (preferably expressed in terms of learning outcomes and competences) The course has a dual purpose: on the one hand to analyze the most important technologies and practices of electronic payments (such as ebanking, e-invoicing, etc.) highlighting the importance of utilizing digital payment systems at both business and national level and from the other to introduce students to the emerging realm of virtual currencies, such as Bitcoin, and blockchain technologies.
+At the end of the course students will be able to: Understand the technologies and electronic payment systems that a modern business can take advantage of.
+Understand the necessary redesign of processes required by the utilization of digital transactions, such as electronic invoicing, as well as the security requirements related to the use of e-payment systems.
+Understand the factors that influence the adoption of electronic

+payment systems (eg e-banking).
 Understand the components of digital currency based on blockchain technology, the process of issuing digital currency, proof of work mechanisms, the concept of common consent and decentralized ledgers.
 Understand advanced uses of blockchain, such as guarantee services, asset registration, confirmation and smart contracts.
 Understand the potential effects of digital currencies on existing monetary and banking systems.
 Prerequisites No prerequisites.
 Course contents Digital payments: technologies and applications.
 Process redesign and assessment of the utilization of electronic payment / transaction systems - case studies.
 Factors of adoption and use of electronic payment systems.
 Introduction to digital currencies (history, decentralized consensus through proof-of-work, Bitcoin / blockchain principles).
 Practical examples (business applications, digital currency projects, case studies).
 Innovation and growth: how can digital currencies and blockchains be viewed through innovation frameworks and what are their potential to accelerate economic growth.
 Recommended reading Antonopoulos, A. (2014) Mastering Bitcoin, O'Reilly Publishing.
 Lai, V., Li H., (2005) Technology acceptance model for internet banking: an invariance analysis Information & Management 42, pp. 373-386.
 Lekakos, G., Vlachos, P., Koritos, C. (2014) "Green is Good but is Usability Better?
 Consumer Reactions to Environmental Initiatives in e-Banking Services", Ethics and Information Technology, vol. 16, pp. 103-117.
 Nakamoto, S. (2008) Bitcoin: A Peer-to-Peer Electronic Cash System.
 Teaching methods Lectures using powerpoint presentations, case study analysis, micro- project and final project assignments presented by the students.
 Assessment methods The evaluation of the course will be based on the evaluation of the assignment, which will be orally presented.
-Language of instruction Greek / English Mathematical Programm
+Language of instruction Greek / English